CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 ### Implement and manage self-service password reset (SSPR)
-By default if not turned
+By default if not turned, Admin need to reset user pasword.
+Better turn this on. portal.azure.com microsoft entra id manage pa